hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/amazon/scenario.md

 **Important Considerations:**

 * **Real WebDriver:**  For production-quality tests, use a real `webdriver` object, along with an appropriate `Supplier` class in your test environment.
 The provided mock is critical for writing unit tests, but integration tests with the real implementation are required for more comprehensive testing.
 * **Data-driven testing (using Hypothesis):** To create a fully robust suite, use Hypothesis to create tests around a larger number of input values.
-The strategy part of the example above shows a small step towards this approach.
+The Startegy part of the example above shows a small step towards this approach.